aleen42/PersonalWiki/projectManagement/review/review.md

     - *<strong>wrong reason</strong>: it's reversed.*
 - Internal stakeholders include groups affected by the project such as government officials or concerned citizens.
     - *<strong>wrong reason</strong>: they're external stakeholders(outside the orgainization).*
+- Internal stakeholders include groups affected by the project such as government officials or concerned citizens.
+    - *<strong>wrong reason</strong>: they're external stakeholders(outside the orgainization).*

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>